 Cygnet Bay created a co-branded range of jewellery featuring the beautiful Save the Children motif.
-A percentage of sales goes directly to the program that provides early childhood education and parent support services to Dampier Peninsula communities where facilities and services struggle to ‘close the gap’ in outcomes for Aboriginal children.
+Twenty percent of sales goes directly to the program that provides early childhood education and parent support services to Dampier Peninsula communities, where facilities and services struggle to ‘close the gap’ in outcomes for Aboriginal children.

 “After generations of pearling in the remote Kimberley, I have witnessed firsthand the turbulent journey of the Aboriginal people, my oldest friends.
 Partnering with Save The Children means our efforts will directly help our local kids realise opportunities that every Australian should have.”